Janespot/hello_shell/README.md

 -**commands**
 :This is a script that executes a command *ls* from within it.
 This is made possible by using backticks (``) to declare the command as a variable.
 This script executes the *ls* command.

+-**arguments**
+:This is a script that takes arguments and executes them.

 ---
 **NB:**<br>